Distraught Innu leader issues plea for troubled youth after son’s death

 “Improving a child’s present while not actually preparing them to return to the world from which they were taken can have very tragic consequence,” the letter says.
 “Their reintegration into family and community is extremely difficult, if not impossible under these circumstances.”

+Speaking from St. John’s, N.L., Tshakapesh said his son spent a great deal of time over the past two years at treatment centres in Regina and Grand Falls-Windsor, N.L. where he was prescribed anti-depressant pills.
+He said two of his nephews followed a similar path.
+Both took their own lives in the past two years.

+“It’s time that we not allow our youth to be sent out of province ... and it’s time the federal government and the provincial government provide ... care within our own territory,” he said in the interview.

-Instead, Tshakapesh says future treatment programs must focus on helping children and youth learn how to survive off the land in the wilder corners of Labrador, a process that would revive the proud history of the Innu as nomadic hunters.
+Tshakapesh says future treatment programs must focus on helping children and youth learn how to survive off the land in the wilder corners of Labrador, a process that would revive the proud history of the Innu as nomadic hunters.

 Tshakapesh says there’s plenty of evidence to suggest the Innu in general gain a sense of purpose and fulfillment when they are out on the land, doing what their ancestors did for thousands of years.

-“I have been told that in town the Innu appear downcast and morose,” he said.
+“I have been told that in town the Innu appear downcast and morose,” he says.
 But when his people are on the land, “they come alive.”

 “I believe that this is because for millennia the land itself was our home and it became part of who we are.
 To an Innu, all of Labrador is their living room.”